A primer on semiconvex functions in general potential theories: Semiconvex approximation via sup-convolution

-One reason that quasi-convex functions are so interesting in general potential theories and the viscosity theory of nonlinear PDEs is the widely used fact that any upper semicontinuous $u$ function (which is bounded above) is a decreasing limit of a sequence of quasi-convex functions.
-The convergence of the quasi-convex approximation is pointwise and can be locally uniform if $u$ is more regular.
-This fact is well-known and for further details see, for example, \cite{lioham, crankoc, hldir09}).
-The quasi-convex approximation of $u$ is given by \emph{supconvolutions} of $u$ which are defined next.
+One reason why semiconvex functions are so interesting in general potential theories and the viscosity theory of nonlinear PDEs is the widely used fact that any upper semicontinuous $u$ function (which is bounded above) is a decreasing limit of a sequence of semiconvex functions.
+The convergence of the semiconvex approximation is pointwise and can be locally uniform if $u$ is more regular.
+This fact is well known and for further details see, for example, \cite{lioham, crankoc, hldir09}.
+The semiconvex approximation of $u$ is given by \emph{sup-convolutions} of $u$ which are defined next.